Plumber jobs in Germany • English teams

 Vacancy context

-Why this role is continuously in demand
+Why this role stays in demand

 Work authorization (non-EU)